 reflect on practice with guidance and supportive feedback

 clarify understanding and make new discoveries in follow-up sessions

 share learning (and the success of improvement!) with colleagues

 Because I believe in the power of doing rather than “learning by listening,” I now recommend two days for initial seminars.
 Two full days give teachers time to actually experience the method before attempting to practice it on their own.
 Two days can also allow time for me to model lessons in your classrooms.

-In addition to seminars, I offer these support services (also available to schools that have been reading, discussing, and implementing the techniques in my book No More “I’m Done!”
-Fostering Independent Writers in the Primary Classroom):
+In addition to seminars, I offer these support services (also available to schools that have been reading, discussing, and implementing the techniques discussed in my books.

-- Designed-for-you visual podcasts (response to questions or a presentation on the topic of your choice)
+Designed-for-you videos (response to questions or a presentation on the topic of your choice)

 Workshops for Instructional Facilitators and Literacy Coaches